 GRADING GUIDELINE:

 Total Points Accumulated = Grade Earned

-900 to 1000 points = A
+1000 to 900 points = А

-800 to 899 points = В
+899 to 800 points = В

-700 to 799 points = C
+799 to 700 points = С

-600 to 699 points = D
+699 to 600 points = D

 599 or fewer = F

 - E. Special Requirements--Safety Policy.
 Students should adhere to safety standards established in the SPC Student Handbook.
 Students in law enforcement/criminal justice must follow all safe practices in the Firing Range and other laboratory work areas.
 Further, chemical hazards and appropriate MSDS safety practices will be covered by the instructor during the first class session if potential for exposure exists. - F. Students with disabilities, including but not limited to physical, psychiatric, or learning disabilities, who wish to request accommodations in this class should notify the Disability Services Office early in the semester so that the appropriate arrangements may be made.
 In accordance with federal law, a student requesting accommodations must provide acceptable documentation of his/her disability.
-For more information, call or visit the Disability Services Office at, Reese Center Building 8, 806-716-4675 or the Levelland office at the Disability Services Office in the Student Health & Wellness Office, 806-716-2577. - G. South Plains College permits the lawful carry of concealed handguns in accordance with Texas state law, and Texas Senate Bill 11.
-Individuals possessing a valid License to Carry permit, or the formerly issued Concealed Handgun License, may carry a concealed handgun at all campus locations except for the following.
+For more information, call or visit the Disability Services Office at, Reese Center Building 8, 806-716-4675 or the Levelland office at the Disability Services Office in the Student Health & Wellness Office, 806-716-2577.